The Heckling Hare

 The Heckling Hare is a Merrie Melodies cartoon, released on July 5, 1941, and featuring Bugs Bunny and a dopey dog named Willoughby.
 The cartoon was directed by Tex Avery, written by Michael Maltese, animated by soon-to-be director Robert McKimson, and with musical direction by Carl W. Stalling.
 In a style that was becoming typical of the Bugs character, he easily outwitted and tormented his antagonist through the short, his only concern being what to do next to the dog.

 This is the second-to-last Bugs Bunny cartoon directed by Tex Avery to be released following a dispute with producer Leon Schlesinger during production (see "Original Ending" below).
 The last, All This and Rabbit Stew, was produced before this film.
 Additionally, it was the fifth cartoon for Bugs and the 55th cartoon Avery directed at Warner Bros.

 The Merrie Melodies opening sequence also featured the first usage of the Warner Bros. shield logo zooming in with a carrot-munching Bugs Bunny lying on top of it.
 Here, after the zoom-in and a couple of bites of his carrot, Bugs pulls down the Merrie Melodies title screen like it is a shade.

 Plot

-Instead of Elmer Fudd, Bugs is hunted by a dog named Willoughby, but the dog falls for every trap Bugs sets for him until they both fall off a cliff at the end.
+Dimwitted Willoughby is in search for a rabbit, and happens to find Bugs Bunny inside of his hole.
+Willoughby digs in the hole, but Bugs leaves from another hole nearby.
+Realizing the rabbit, Willoughby pursues after the rabbit but only manages to make a fool out of himself.

+After finding Bugs in a different hole, he notices the rabbit mimicking his actions to the point where he continues after Bugs stops and hits him with a bat.
+Bugs swims inside a nearby lake; Willoughby tries to dive after him but lands on a shallow surface.
+Bugs travels through a log that Willoughby slams on, and Bugs rides atop of the dog after he leaves the water.
+Bugs scratches the rear of the mutt and smooches him.
+Bugs hops into a tree with a hole on both sides and tricks Willoughby into thinking he killed Bugs with a tomato.
+The mournful dog tries to give some flowers to Bugs' hole, where Bugs once again smooches the dog.

+Willoughby digs after the hole in a fury, only to realize that he was digging under a cliff.
+He nearly falls, but saves himself and says he needs to be more careful.
+Just as he says that, Willoughby walks off the cliff nearby.
+Bugs taunts the dog, only to fall into the hole that Willoughby dug out.
+They fall but manage to brake in midair before landing safely.